Cowans Gap State Park offers a 42-acre lake and many hiking trails providing scenic lake and valley views.

 Trough Creek State Park

-The 541-acre Trough Creek State Park is a scenic gorge formed as Great Trough Creek cuts through Terrace Mountain before emptying into Raystown Lake.
+Trough Creek State Park is a scenic gorge formed as Great Trough Creek cuts through Terrace Mountain before emptying into Raystown Lake.

 How To Get There: Ledges Trail is a 0.91 mile more difficult hike.
 Starting at Trough Creek Drive below the park office and ends at Abbot Run Trail.
 The trail offers a panoramic view Great Trough Creek and the remnants of the old Paradise Furnace schoolhouse along the way.